More drought across sub-Saharan Africa – DW – 03/04/2024

 More drought across sub-Saharan AfricaMarch 4, 2024

-In Malawi's southern region of Mangochi, the father-of-six stares out at his field, feeling like all of his work in recent months was completely in vain.
+In Malawi's southern region of Mangochi, M'madi, a father of six, stares out at his field, feeling like all of his work in recent months was entirely in vain.

 "In December, we lost everything.
-So we uprooted what was planted and started all over again," M'madi told DW.
+So we uprooted what was planted and started all over again," he told DW.

 "A lot of crops are destroyed.
-I don't know what to do," he adds despondently, knowing that the recent rainfall cannot revive any of his crop after two consecutive tries.
+I don't know what to do," he added despondently, knowing that the recent rainfall cannot revive any of his crops after two consecutive tries.

 Malawi is currently reaching out to 4.4 million people, according to figures published by the Malawi Vulnerability Assessment Committee (MVAC) in early August last year.

-Meanwhile in a joint statement, the UN's Food and Agricultural Organization (FAO) and the World Food Programme (WFP), point out that after several droughts, Malawi is now "experiencing the worst food insecurity in a decade," as 90% of cultivated land in Malawi depends on rain.
+In a joint statement, the UN's Food and Agricultural Organization (FAO) and the World Food Programme (WFP) pointed out that after several droughts, Malawi is now "experiencing the worst food insecurity in a decade," as 90% of cultivated land in Malawi depends on rain.

 National disaster in Zambia

-The UN bodies note that elsewhere in sub-Saharan Africa, there are similar levels of hardship being experienced by many nations.
+The UN organizations note that elsewhere in sub-Saharan Africa, many nations have experienced similar levels of hardship.

-In fact, the drought crisis comes two years after 37 out of 54 African countries were rated by the Global Hunger Index as reaching levels of hunger described as "serious" or worse.
+The drought crisis comes two years after the Global Hunger Index rated 37 out of 54 African countries as reaching levels of hunger described as "serious" or worse.

 The areas facing immediate threats include Madagascar and Zimbabwe, according to the UN.

-In an article on NewsDay, a daily newspaper and online news platform in Zimbabwe, a 69-year-old woman with 20 years of experience in farming describes the unprecedented nature of the situation as "one is one of the worst droughts I have ever seen."
+In an article on NewsDay, a daily newspaper and online news platform in Zimbabwe, a 69-year-old woman with 20 years of experience in farming described the unprecedented nature of the situation as "one of the worst droughts I have ever seen."

-"Last season was poor, and now we don't know what we will eat," she adds.
+"Last season was poor, and now we don't know what we will eat," she said.

-In neighboring Zambia, up to 70% percent of agricultural fields have also been experiencing similar dry spells in the country's Eastern Province, according to recent assessments.
+In neighboring Zambia, up to 70% percent of agricultural fields have also experienced similar dry spells in the country's Eastern Province, according to recent assessments.

-Zambian President Hakainde Hichilema has declared drought a national disaster after 84 out of 116 districts saw no rains for over five weeks, adding that more than one million families of Zambian farmers will be affected.
+Zambian President Hakainde Hichilema has declared drought a national disaster after 84 out of 116 districts saw no rains for over five weeks, saying that more than 1 million families of Zambian farmers will be affected.

 Irrigation to the rescue

-According to AGRA, an African-led partnership which strives to ensure that African can become self-sufficient in agriculture, food production in sub-Saharan Africa depends almost exclusively on rain–fed agriculture.
+According to AGRA, an African-led partnership that strives to ensure that Africa can become self-sufficient in agriculture, food production in sub-Saharan Africa depends almost exclusively on rain-fed agriculture.

 However, this leaves farmers and rural communities vulnerable to increasingly erratic rainfall patterns and extreme climate conditions.